 It is time again to start gathering your tax information for 2020.
 We would like to send your 2020 tax organizer via email.
 The tax organizers contain your 2019 tax information and can assist you in compiling your 2020 tax information.
 We do not require that you use the organizers to compile your 2020 data, but they are available to you if you find them to be of assistance.

 As tax preparers, it is mandatory that we file federal and state returns electronically.
 If we have your email address on file, you will receive a confirmation when your tax return has been electronically filed and accepted, along with details of when to expect your refund.
 Most cities will be required to be mailed with attachments.
-We will prepare the city returns, however it is your responsibility to sign and mail.
+We will prepare the city returns, however, it is your responsibility to sign and mail them.

 If you need an extension for your 2020 tax return, we will do so upon your verbal request.

 In closing, after a lengthy career as a CPA with our firm, we would like to congratulate Ken Wiseman on his retirement.
 Ken’s clients are being serviced by Craig Steinke, CPA, a partner in our firm.
 Please contact Craig with any questions you may have regarding this transition.

 As always, we appreciate your business.

 Manning & Associates CPAs, LLC, Partners and Tax Professionals: